halmartin/meraki-builder/README.md

 ## stage1

 This directory contains scripts for building the NOR ("stage1") firmware.

-If you use switch-11-22-ms220 and this directory, you can create a flashable image with kernel modules to manage the switch ASIC.
+If you use [switch-11-22-ms220](https://github.com/halmartin/switch-11-22-ms220/) to build `vmlinuz`, you can create a flashable image with kernel modules (extracted below) to manage the switch ASIC.

+Currently, the stage1 build scripts expect a SquashFS filesystem produced by buildroot.
+See the `buildroot` directory for the configuration and filesystem overlay.

 The output of the `make.sh` script is a flashable image.